The LG G8 is a solid phone, but without any standout features, it doesn't beat Samsung.

 You have to hand it to LG for trying.
-While LG was launching its LG G8 ThinQ flagship phone, its biggest rival Samsung announced , including a and the headline-stealing .
+While LG was launching its LG G8 ThinQ flagship phone, its biggest rival Samsung announced five (!)
+Galaxy phones, including a 5G-enabled model and the headline-stealing Galaxy Fold.
 But the biggest threat to the G8 isn't next-gen data speeds or fancy folding displays.
 It's the price.
 Of all the new Galaxy phones, the more affordable Galaxy S10E is the phone LG needs to lure potential buyers away from.

 And lure it must.
 Though the company overall is profiting, its mobile division posted a $172 million loss in the second quarter of 2018.
 And while smartphone sales are down globally, things are especially difficult for LG.
 Its last couple of flagship phones didn't take off, and it still must compete against bigger companies like Samsung, Huawei and Apple too.
 (See our lineup of 2019's best phones here.)

 The G8 in and of itself is a great phone.
 Priced higher than any previous G-series flagship before it, between $820 and $850 depending on the carrier, it's available on April 11.
 (UK and Australian availability and prices have yet to be announced, but $850 is about £650 or AU$1,200.)
 It has a slim, sleek design, it's water-resistant and it still has a headphone jack, which is perfect for die-hards unwilling to let go of their wired headphones.